 - Sun Exposure: Full sun or partial shade

-- When it's in Trouble: Over the years, if flowers begin to reduce in numbers, the problem is usually overcrowding.
+- Signs of a Problem: Over the years, if flowers begin to reduce in numbers, the problem is usually overcrowding.
 Yellowing is typically a sign of disease or pest activity.

-- When it's Thriving: Healthy purple flowers with grassy-green foliage pop up in the fall and multiply over time.
+- Signs of a Healthy Plant: Healthy lavender-to-purple flowers with grassy-green foliage pop up in the fall and multiply over time.

-You don't actually plant crocus from crocus bulbs but from corms, which are bulby plant stems.
-When it comes to spacing, plant corms about 4 inches apart and at a depth of 4 inches.
+You don't actually plant crocus from bulbs but from corms, which are bulblike structures.
+When it comes to spacing, plant saffron crocus corms about 4 inches apart and at a depth of 4 inches.
 Flowers usually come up after six to eight weeks, though sometimes, they only appear the following year after planting.
 Typically, the flowers stick around for about three weeks, and the grasslike foliage holds on for up to 12 weeks depending on your climate.

-Ideally, you should plant crocus corms in a spot with well-drained soil that receives plenty of sunlight.
+Ideally, you should plant crocus corms in a spot with well-draining soil that receives plenty of sunlight.
 However, the plants can handle a bit of shade.
 Don't bury the corms in an area where the soil is moist all summer long.
-The corms will be dormant throughout the summertime months, so pick a spot that's mostly dry during that time.
+The corms will be dormant throughout the summertime months and wet soil can cause them to rot, so pick a spot that's mostly dry during that time.

 Once the plants wither away for the winter, it's tough to discern that they were even there.
 If you're worried about accidentally digging up the corms during spring gardening, you may want to mark the spot where they're planted.
 Unlike other plants and flowers, there's no need to prune or remove crocus foliage at the end of the growing season.
 The foliage will die back and provide nutrients for next year's flowers.